maramara/maramara.github.io/_projects/mgr.md

 We collected all the product feedback we had from meeting prospective or existing clients, looked into competitors and had co-creation workshops to define the best possible solutions for data visualization.
 We also took a deep look at competitors to see how they tackle the problem of complex graph data visualization.

-We laid out a customer journey based on the feedback collected from surveying early adopters and target audience.
+Together with core team, I laid out a customer journey based on the feedback collected from surveying early adopters and target audience.
 We found out that we needed to focus our efforts on users from two sides - the business side (decision makers) and technical side (developers).

 ![Journey mapping](/assets/img/mgr/mgr-uj.jpg)